Customizing your view of the All Tests page

 More details about Saved Filters can be found here.

-- Filtering by Embedded Test or Regular Test allows you to see if a test is embedded into another test, or what tests are not
+Filtering by Embedded Test or Regular Test allows you to see if a test is embedded into another test or not.

 - Only for users who have Exploratory testing enabled